Lunaversitay/pterodactyl-skins/README.md

 That being said, don't make issues if it's not working for your panel, this is really just for gamepanel.co users and others who may know how to modify it to use it on other pterodactyl panels.

 [![](https://cdn.discordapp.com/attachments/343156271630778372/454867588720230411/stop_paying_for_slots_luna.png)](https://crident.com/)

+# Installing

+I include tamper monkey userscripts w/ every theme so just pop that into your tamper monkey (or whatever u use if it supports userscript) and it'll work.